 On the island, he was assigned to an anti-aircraft gun.
 The Japanese landed on the island on May 6th in an all out invasion.
 It was on that day the Campbell became a Prisoner of War.
 He and the other men were herded onto a beach which was designated Corregidor POW Camp.
 He remained there for about a week when the Japanese began moving the POWs to Manila by barge.

 The barge took the POWs to a point about 100 yards from the shore.
 At that point, the POWs jumped into the water and swam to shore.
-Once on shore, they were taken to a pier which had been damaged during the Battle of Bataan and filled the holes with pieces of concrete.
-After they finished, they were ordered to form detachments of 100 men and ordered to march.
+Once on shore, they were taken to a pier which had been damaged during the battle and filled the holes with pieces of concrete.
+After they finished, they were formed detachments of 100 men and ordered to march.

 Having heard from men who had escaped the march out of Bataan what it was like, they feared they would have the same experience.
 To their surprise the POWs were not abused on the march and were marched at a reasonable rate.
-They marched up Dewey Boulevard in Manila to Bilibid Prison.
-The POWs remained at Bilibid until they were transferred to Cabanatuan.
+They marched up Dewey Boulevard in Manila to Bilibid Prison, where they remained until they were transferred to Cabanatuan.

 On September 30, 1943, Campbell was sent back to Bilibid as part of a POW detachment being sent to Japan.
 Medical records show he was still suffering from pellagra.
 It appears that he was considered too ill to be sent to Japan and sent to what was referred to as "Medical Department Personnel."
 He was readmitted to the hospital on October 20th and records show he was discharged on October 21, 1943, back to the Medical Department Personnel.

 A year later, Campbell's name appeared on another POW draft for transport to Japan.
-The POWs were taken to the Port Area of Manila and on August 25, 1944, boarded onto the Noto Maru.
-It joined three other ships to form a convoy.
+The POWs were taken to the Port Area of Manila and on August 25, 1944, boarded onto the Noto Maru, which three other ships to form a convoy.
 The ships went to Subuc Bay where they spent the night.
-The ships sailed and arrived at Takao, Formosa, on August 30th.
-On September 1st they sailed to Keelung arriving the same day.
-The ship sailed and arrived at Moji, Japan, on September 4th.
+The ships sailed and arrived at Takao, Formosa, on August 30th, and sailed again on September 1st for Keelung, Formosa, arriving the same day.
+The ships sailed and arrived at Moji, Japan, on September 4th.

-Campbell remained in the camp until he was liberated on September 12, 1945.
-On that date, an American officer showed up at the camp's gates.
+Campbell remained in the camp until he was liberated on September 12, 1945, when an American officer showed up at the camp's gates.
 The POWs knew the war was over because they had been dropped food, medicine, and clothing.

-A few days later, the POWs returned to the train station and rode the train to Yokohama.
-There, they rode trucks to the docks.
-At the docks, they were processed by the Recovered Personnel Team.
+A few days later, the POWs returned to the train station and rode the train to Yokohama, where they rode trucks to the docks and were processed by the Recovered Personnel Team.
 They were taken by hospital ship to the Philippines where they received medical treatment and were fatten up.
-He was boarded onto the U.S.S.
-Tryon arriving at San Francisco on October 24, 1945.
-There, he was sent to Letterman General Hospital.
+When Campbell was considered to be healthy, he was boarded onto the U.S.S.
+Tryon arriving at San Francisco on October 24, 1945, where he was sent to Letterman General Hospital.